JoakimSoderberg/catcierge/README.md

 $ cmake -DOpenCV_DIR=/c/PATH/TO/OPENCV/build .. # The OpenCV path must contain OpenCVConfig.cmake
 $ cmake --build .     # Either build from command line...
 $ start catcierge.sln # Or launch Visual Studio and build from there...

+$ ctest # Run all tests
+        # If all these fail with OTHER_FAULT you have probably not linked statically
+        # and it is not finding the DLLs in the build directory.
+        # Run command below to get proper error messages.
+$ bin/catcierge_regress # Run the raw test executable without ctest involved.
 ```

 Running the main program